treeverse/lakeFS/design/open/metadata_kv/index.md

 #### Important Note - exclusion duration

 It is important to understand that the current pessimistic approach locks the branch for the entire duration of the commit.
-This takes time proportional to the amount of changes to be committted and is unbounded.
+This takes time proportional to the amount of changes to be committed and is unbounded.
 All writes to a branch are blocked for that period of time.

 With the optimistic version, readers and writers end up retrying in during exactly 2 "constant time" operations during a commit: during the initial update with a new `staging_token`, and again when clearing `sealed_tokens`.
 The duration of these operations is of course, not constant - it is (well, should be) very short, and not proportional to the size of the commit in any way.